Tom Werner: The Boston Red Sox and Fenway Sports Group

-Liverpool
+Liverpool football

 In 2010, the ownership group of Henry, Lucchino, and Werner bought Premier League team Liverpool from lawyers acting on behalf of the Royal Bank of Scotland, the lenders to former owners George N. Gillett, Jr. and Tom Hicks.
 On November 25, 2010, Liverpool announced that Werner would be installed as chairman, replacing Martin Broughton, beginning December 1, 2010.

 In May 2012, Werner made a controversial decision by sacking coach and club icon Kenny Dalglish citing the club's poor league results.
 This was regarded as a poor decision by experts such as BBC's Alan Hansen, given Dalglish's success in lifting the club from four points above the relegation zone to a League Cup win and an FA Cup final appearance in just over a season.
 Swansea City's former coach, Brendan Rodgers, filled Dalglish's boots, helping Liverpool finish second in the 2013–14 Premier League that also earned a spot in the UEFA Champions league after a five-year absence.
 Rodgers was sacked just over a year later, after failing to qualify for the Champions League a second time, due partially to the sale of Luiz Suarez to Barcelona, and a disappointing start to the subsequent season.

 German coach Jürgen Klopp was named his replacement.
 According to El País, co-owner John Henry did not trust public opinion, so he looked for a mathematical method very similar to Moneyball, which turned out to be Cambridge physicist Ian Graham's mathematical model to select the coach and players essential for Liverpool to win the UEFA Champions League.
 In his first year in charge, Klopp led the team to the Football League Cup Final and the UEFA Europa League final during the 2015–16 season.
 In 2017–18, despite the sale of Philippe Coutinho to Barcelona mid-season, Liverpool reached the 2018 UEFA Champions League Final which was their first time in eleven years.
 In the 2018–19 season, Liverpool finished second to Manchester City in the Premier League race by one point, and went on to win the 2019 UEFA Champions League Final to claim their sixth title in the competition, which was also the first trophy under Klopp's management.
 After the European Cup win, Klopp signed a contract extension to 2024.
 In June 2020, following a prolonged season due to the COVID-19 pandemic, Liverpool won the Premier League, their first ever Premier League title and their first top division league title since 1990.